poeyahay/AFib_PGS/README.md

 [**SBayesRC-multi tool**](https://github.com/poeyahay/AF_MultiTrait_PGS/blob/main/05.%20Multi%20tools/01.%20SBRCmulti.R)

-- Handles two PGS input files.
+- Handles two PGS input files
-- Used in our paper for the **multi-ancestry** method.
+- Used in our paper for the **multi-ancestry** method

 [**Adapted multi tool**](https://github.com/poeyahay/AF_MultiTrait_PGS/blob/main/05.%20Multi%20tools/02.%20Multi_Tool.R)

-- Handles more than two PGS input files.
+- Handles more than two PGS input files
 - Used in our paper for the **multi-trait** method

 #### For both:

 - **Usage instructions**
-  - Each script begins with the required input formats and an example function call.
+  - Each script begins with the required input formats and an example function call
 - **Software requirements:**
-  - Tested on RStudio (v4.5.0); Dependencies include `data.table_1.17.8` and `fmsb_0.7.6`.
+  - Tested on RStudio (v4.5.0); Dependencies include `data.table_1.17.8` and `fmsb_0.7.6`
 - **Installation:**
-  - No installation needed; run the code in RStudio and call the function.
+  - No installation needed; run the code in RStudio and call the function
 - **License:**
   - [GNU General Public License](https://github.com/poeyahay/AF_MultiTrait_PGS/blob/main/05.%20Multi%20tools/LICENSE)